Back

 PS 5313 Public Policy Analysis PS 5313 Public Policy Analysis (3-0).
 Focuses on techniques used in policy development, adoption, and evaluation in the public sector.
 Topics include policy reviews, needs assessment, the establishment of goals and objectives, and the analysis of benefits, costs, and risks.
 (Public Administration).
 Equivalent courses: POLS 5313

-PS 5316 Grant Writing and Management PS 5316 Special Topics in Public Administration (3-0).
+PS 5316 ST: Grant Writing & Management PS 5316 Special Topics in Public Administration (3-0).
 Special courses in Public Administration not included in the regular curriculum.
 May be repeated for credit with departmental approval.
-(Public Administration)
+(Public Administration).
+Equivalent courses: POLS 5316

 PS 5317 Contemp Amer For Policy